Medical, surgical, pediatric, skilled nursing (swing beds), and hospice

 Your stay with us

 The real influence for the design of Crossing Rivers Health Medical Center comes from the patients and caregivers.
-Many features and amenities have been incorporated to ensure a quite, comfortable stay with minimal disruptions and maximum comfort for the best possible patient experience.
+Many features and amenities have been incorporated to ensure a quiet, comfortable stay with minimal disruptions and maximum comfort for the best possible patient experience.
 Get an inside look at a patient room in the video below.

 Caring for you